lomodoc/homepage/content/docs/Usage/external-access/_index.md

 ### 5. Run ngrok

-Lomorage service is using "8000" by default, and ngrok can't customize subdomain with free account.
+"Lomorage Photo Assistant" is using "8000" by default, and ngrok can't customize subdomain with free account.
 After runnig successfully, it will show the tunnel url, the subdomain is a random string which might change in next run.

 ```bash
 ./ngrok http 8000